Financial Information 2020-2021

 All enrollments and re-enrollments are pending until fee agreement is received by the deadline stated.
 After the deadline, families who have not turned in the agreement may be placed on a waiting list.

 Class fees cover the cost of using the facility, all school supplies needed by our co-op for in-class use, additionally every family will receive a yearbook to remember the year.
-Additionally, we also have a photographer take traditional school photos that you can purchase as a package.
+Additionally, we also have a photographer take traditional school photos that you can purchase.